Kinvey/swift-sdk/KinveyKit-History-template.md

 ## 1.7
 ** Release date: ** TBD
+* `KCSCachedStore` now provides the ability to persist saves when the application is offline, and then to save them when the application regains connectivity.
+See also `KCSOfflineSaveStore`.
 * Added login with Facebook to `KCSUser`, allowing you to use a Facebook access token to login in to Kinvey.
 * Documentation Updates.
      * Added [Threading Guide](guides/gcd-guide/Using KinveyKit with GCD.html).